brianhie/scanorama/README.md

 We can also stitch a much larger number of cells from many more datsets.
 To do this, run:
 ```
-python bin/panorama.py
+python bin/panorama.py conf/panorama.txt
 ```
-The collection of datasets to be integrated is specified in the `data_names` variable in `bin/config.py`.
+The collection of datasets to be integrated is specified in the config file `conf/panorama.txt`.
 Default parameters are listed at the top of `bin/scanorama.py`.

 By default, this script will output a verbose log as it finds alignments and applies batch correction.
 At the end, it will automatically save t-SNE visualized images of the integrated result.
 The numpy matrices containing the batch-corrected data sets are also available (in memory) to integrate with other single cell pipelines and packages.